YTatGride/TizAir/readme.md

 </h1>
 <p style="text-align: center">Semantic Personal Publishing Platform</p>

+<h2>Pre-Installation: Install XAAMP and know how to navigate to the directory in which you installed it </h2>
 <h2>Installation: Famous 5-minute install</h2>
 <ol>
-	<li>Unzip the package in an empty directory and upload everything.</li>
+	<li>Unzip the package in the directory where you have XAAMP.</li>
 	<li>Open <span class="file"><a href="wp-admin/install.php">wp-admin/install.php</a></span> in your browser.
 It will take you through the process to set up a <code>wp-config.php</code> file with your database connection details.
 		<ol>
 			<li>If for some reason this does not work, do not worry.
 It may not work on all web hosts.
 Open up <code>wp-config-sample.php</code> with a text editor like WordPad or similar and fill in your database connection details.</li>